ThorstenRangnau/Jira-Project-Analyzer/README.md

 **Input:**
 -d  location of `<project-name>_smell_tree.csv`,
--n  project name (used for filenames of input/output) -g  `<github>/<repository-name>` - name of the GitHub repository, e.g. apache/phoenix
+-n  project name (used for file-names of input/output) -g  `<github>/<repository-name>` - name of the GitHub repository, e.g. apache/phoenix

 **Output:**